Guidance for Charity Trustees

 (a) Charity Governance Code

-Following a consultation, the new Charity Governance Code was published in July 2017.
+The Charity Governance Code published in July 2017 was refreshed at the end of 2020.
 Developed by sector bodies and supported by the Charity Commission, the Code is a practical tool to help charities and their trustees develop high standards of governance.

 1. Organisational purpose